wanjas/hapi-filesystem-router/README.md

 ### Node.js
 Package is tested on Node v14+ (LTS).

-But it should work on Node v10+.

 ### Hapi
-Package is tested on Hapi v19+.
+Package is tested on Hapi v20+.